Orange Township, Pennsylvania

 Orange Township is a township in Columbia County, Pennsylvania.
 It is part of Northeastern Pennsylvania.
 The population was 1,163 at the 2020 census.

 History

 The Patterson Covered Bridge No. 112 was listed on the National Register of Historic Places in 1979.

 Geography

 Orange Township is located just north of the center of Columbia County and surrounds the borough of Orangeville, a separate municipality.
 According to the United States Census Bureau, the township has a total area of 33.7 sqkm, of which 33.3 sqkm is land and 0.4 sqkm, or 1.18%, is water.
 Fishing Creek, a tributary of the Susquehanna River, crosses the township from east to west and forms part of the southwestern boundary.
 Knob Mountain forms part of the township boundary in the east.
+The township contains part of the census-designated place of Lightstreet.